brad-seeley/brad-seeley.github.io/index.md

 [sklearn]: ./pages/sklearn "Using an ML Classifier to visualise machine drift"
 [hobbies]: ./pages/hobbies "Personal projects and hobbies"
 [chloe-cutout]: ./pages/chloe-cutout "Making a gift for my partner on our fifth anniversary"
+[timber-glasses]: ./pages/timber-glasses "Reverse engineering a pair of glasses to fit some existing lenses"
 [brad-email]: contact@brad-seeley.com